 Prepare a display or poster that illustrates an activity from the project manual.
 The display should demonstrate an understanding of natural and/or man-made environments, how humans affect the environment, or how the environment affects our lives.
-Include your project manual that documents activity recordkeeping, your answers to activity questions, and details the exhibitor's thoughts and ideas.
+Include your project manual that documents activity recordkeeping, your answers to activity questions, and details personal thoughts and ideas.